 Following close links between researchers from the ICSN and foreign researchers, several cooperation agreements have been established between the CNRS and various public institutions overseas: Malaysia, Vietnam, Madagascar, Uganda and Tunisia.
 Our group has also developed a number of specific partnerships with various universities and public bodies in the French overseas departments, regions and collectivities (DROM-COM): New Caledonia, French Guiana, Reunion Island and Corsica.
 These countries and DROM-COM are located in biodiversity-rich areas that we explore and survey.
-One of the team’s objectives is to discover, from higher plants and their associated microorganisms, new bioactive molecules and/or with original scaffolds.
+One of the team’s objectives is to discover, from higher plants, new bioactive molecules and/or with original scaffolds.
 Surveys and harvests are carried out regularly by partners in connection with the ICSN so as to constitute a collection of endemic and indigenous plants representative of these regions.
 From different parts of the harvested plants, crude extracts are systematically prepared and subjected to various biological assays.
 Then the “hits” selected undergo chemical and biological studies.
-The collection of extracts that constitutes the Extract and Strain libraries is the largest collection of natural extracts of the French public research body.
+The collection of extracts that constitutes the Extract library is the largest collection of natural extracts of the French public research body.

 ICSN laboratory in Noumea